 Many of today's environmental problems are more due to population growth than climate change, and climate change is driven in part by continued global population growth.
 Development funding to make family planning and modern contraceptives universally available could make a big difference in solving these interlocking problems.
-By Malte Andersson, Frank Götmark, and Anders Wijkman … Continue reading Humanity needs to halt population growth
+By Malte Andersson, Frank Götmark, and Anders Wijkman … Continue reading Humanity needs to halt both population growth and climate change

 A new survey from the Global Challenges Foundation shows wide concern about population growth and overpopulation in many parts of the world. by Pernilla Hansson In an attempt to assess the general public’s understanding of global catastrophic risks, the Global Challenges Foundation (GCF) recently carried out a large survey among people in 10 countries: Australia, … Continue reading Survey shows the general public is ready for discussions about population